Dialysis can be delayed for 10 years – breaking latest news-breakinglatest.news-Breaking Latest News

 •avoid excessive consumption of animal proteins and fats

-• avoid excessive salt intake (the consumption of salt in Italy is on average double what is recommended by the Guidelines) • Avoid overweight and obesity conditions
+•avoid excessive salt intake (salt consumption in Italy is on average double what is recommended by the Guidelines) •avoid overweight and obesity conditions

-• avoid taking potentially nephrotoxic drugs (especially non-steroidal anti-inflammatory drugs) without pressing necessity
+• avoid taking potentially nephrotoxic drugs (primarily non-steroidal anti-inflammatory drugs) without pressing necessity

 • Avoid taking products that are not easily identifiable due to their potential toxicity (eg supplements or herbal preparations not controlled from the point of view of quality and safety) • Abstain from smoking